php-tmdb/api/README.md

 Inspired by [php-github-api](https://github.com/KnpLabs/php-github-api) and [php-gitlab-api](https://github.com/m4tthumphrey/php-gitlab-api/).

-__WARNING, The model/factory/repository namespaces are not ready for production yet, however the API namespace is considered stable up unto how far we implemented it ( account functions are not present yet ).__

-Work is being put into reaching at least 80% code coverage, but this will take some time.

 Stable
 ----------------

 [![Latest Stable Version](https://poser.pugx.org/wtfzdotnet/php-tmdb-api/v/stable.png)](https://packagist.org/packages/wtfzdotnet/php-tmdb-api)

+__The model/factory/repository namespaces are not ready for production yet, however the API namespace is considered stable up unto how far we implemented it ( account functions are not present yet ).__

 Currently there is no stable version as I don't consider everything ready yet, however you should be able to use the API namespace without issues.